 Do you cut green beans before cooking?

-If you are using fresh green beans, you will want to snap off the ends (or trim the ends) and then pull any string that is along the edge.
+If you are using fresh green beans and potatoes in crock pot, you will want to snap off the ends or the beans (or trim the ends) and then pull any string that is along the edge.
 (If it has a string or not will depend on the type of green beans you’re using.)
 You can then cut them into bite-sized pieces or leave them long for cooking.
+This recipe makes tender green beans in crock pot!

-Let’s get to how to make fresh green beans, potatoes and bacon!
+Let’s get to how to cook canned green beans and potatoes in crock pot!

-How To Make Green Beans and Potatoes in Slow Cooker
+How To Make Ham Green Beans and Potatoes In Crockpot

-However, if you want to make it a vegetarian dish, you can leave the meat out and switch out the chicken broth for vegetable broth and it will be tasty, too!
+- It’s easy to cook this as a crockpot green beans and potatoes vegetarian version!
+If you want to make it a vegetarian dish, you can leave the meat out and switch out the chicken broth for vegetable broth and it will still be tasty and have so much flavor and make a hearty meal recipe vegetarian style!

 Do you have to use a crockpot?
 Nope!
 (I just do it because it makes it a super simple recipe.)
 The stovetop green beans recipe and oven potatoes and green beans recipe are both after this slow cooker recipe.